envelope-project/laik/README.md

 # LAIK 👍 - A Library for Lightweight Automatic Integrated data containers for parallel worKers

-This library provides lightweight management for the distribution of global data containers for parallel applications.
+This library provides lightweight management for the distribution of global data containers for parallel applications using index spaces.
 It calculates the communication requirements for changing a partitioning or switching between different partitionings.
 By associating partitions with work load using the "owner-computes" rule, LAIK can be used for automatic load balancing.

+Partitionings specify task-local access rights to be ensured when hitting a consistency point.
+The access rights stay valid until a consistency point with different access rights is hit.
+To this end, a consistency point triggers data transfers depending on a previously enforced consistency point.

+Multiple partitionings with different access permissions may be declared for the same index space and the same consistency point.
+Hitting the point thus ensures that for each index, a value written by a previous writer gets broadcasted to all tasks which want to read the value.
+Reductions are supported via aggregation write permissions: multiple written values get aggregated and broadcasted to all readers when switching.

+Re-partitiong (and thus load balancing) is enabled by specifically marked consistency points which require global synchronisation.
+In such a point, a handler is called which may change partitionings before data transfers are triggered.
+LAIK-managed index spaces can be coupled to support data transfers of different data structures at the same time.

 # Features